JuliaMolSim/Molly.jl/docs/src/docs.md

 specific_inter_lists = (bonds,)
 ```
-This time, we are also going to use a neighbor list to speed up the Lennard Jones calculation.
+This time we are also going to use a neighbor list to speed up the Lennard-Jones calculation since we don't care about interactions beyond a certain distance.
 We can use the built-in [`DistanceNeighborFinder`](@ref).
 The arguments are a 2D array of eligible interacting pairs, the number of steps between each update and the distance cutoff to be classed as a neighbor.
-Since the neighbor finder is run every 10 steps we should also use a cutoff for the interaction with a cutoff distance less than the neighbor list distance.
+Since the neighbor finder is run every 10 steps we should also use a distance cutoff for the neighbor list that is larger than the cutoff for the interaction.
 ```julia
 # All pairs apart from bonded pairs are eligible for non-bonded interactions
 eligible = trues(n_atoms, n_atoms)